VulcanJS/vulcan-docs/source/migration.md

 For any other file (except those belonging to your own custom packages) you should just use the new version.

-Make sure your `packages` file now contains the following new packages:
+Make sure your `packages` file now contains the following new package:

-- `nova:apollo`
 - `nova:routing`

 Once you've fixed all Git conflicts, it's time to install any additional NPM packages with `npm install`.
 You can now try running your app with the usual `meteor` command.
 If you haven't customized anything, then everything should work more or less fine, and you can stop here!